butterfly-ops/docs/objects.md

 > When you need a content to be disappear from site before Release Date or Expiry Date automatically, you can use the following special column names:
 > `release_date` for Publication Dates and `expiry_date` for auto Expiration.

+### Checkbox

+Checkbox Field type displays a checkbox as it's name describes.
+It will create a column with type tinyint.

+It will save value "1" if field is checked and "0" if it's not chekced.

 ### Nested

 When you want to store your multiple rows / fields in a single field as JSON, you can use Nested Field Type.